Georgina Ahrens presents:

 - To identify children’s and parents’ individual differences and how this impacts on the parent-child relationship and the child’s development.

-- To begin to be able to understand the ‘Why’ in your child’s behaviors
+- To begin to be able to understand the ‘Why’ in your child’s behaviours

 About Georgina Ahrens